croedel/MTECmqtt/README.md

 * Works within you LAN - no internet connection required
 * Enables fast polling of essential data (e.g. every 10s)
 * Uses the standard communication protocol 'Modbus RTU over TCP'
-* Easy to use commandline-tool and MQTT broker integration, enabling an easy integration into almost any EMS or home automation tool
+* Easy to use commandline-tool
+* MQTT broker integration, enabling an easy integration into almost any EMS or home automation tool
+* Home Assistant auto discovery via MQTT

 I hope you like it and it will help you with for your EMS or home automation project :-) !